-A continuous and comprehensive supervision of the entire BLM signal and processing chain is therefore essential, yet to our knowledge, no particle accelerator in the world has this feature at present.
+A continuous and comprehensive supervision of the entire BLM signal and processing chain is therefore essential, yet no particle accelerator in the world has this feature at present.
 This paper investigates the possibilities of implementing such a procedure in the context of a particular BLM system.